vinc/vinc.cc/src/computers.html.md

 This was the first computer I grew up with, it came from an uncle somewhere between 1994 and 1996.
 It was a heavy laptop with a black and white screen.
 It was running MS-DOS 4.0 originally.
+I still have its manual.

 I played Prince of Persia a lot on it.
 It moved to my bedroom at some point and I remember coding games and some TUI things with [QBasic][1]

 [1]: https://en.wikipedia.org/wiki/QBasic

-### IBM PS/2 Model 35-SX (1991)
+### IBM PS/1 2121 (1991)

 - CPU: Intel 386 SX (20 MHz)
 - RAM: 2 MB
 - HDD: 40 MB (Maxtor 7040AI)

-I'm not completely sure about the [model][2] but I still have the 40 MB hard drive and the keyboard.
-I remember it to be a 386 SX and to have only one floppy drive and a screen that was not part of the desktop case.
-So logically it was the 35-SX.
-I think we upgraded it to 4 MB of memory at some point.
+I'm not completely sure about the [model][2] but I still have the 40 MB hard drive and the manual with a note saying "Type 2121".
+I vaguely remember the processor to be the 20 MHz model but it could have been 16 MHz.

 It was our first desktop computer with a color screen.
 It came from a friend of my father at work I think.
 We probably got it around 1996.
 It was running